Abelian logic gates: Functions computed by abelian processors and networks

 An abelian network operates as follows.
 Its total state is given by the internal states $(q_v)_{v\in V}$ of all its processors $\Proc_v$, together with a vector $\xx=(x_e)_{e\in E}\in \N^E$ that indicates the number of letters sitting on each edge, waiting to be processed.
 Initially, $\xx$ is supported on the set of input edges $I$.
 At each step, any non-output non-trash edge $e$ with $x_e>0$ is chosen, and a letter is fed into the processor at its endnode $v$.
 Thus, $x_e$ is decreased by $1$, the state of $\Proc_v$ is updated from $q_v$ to $t_e(q_v)$, and $\xx$ is increased by $o_e(q_v)$ (interpreted as a vector in $\N^E$ supported on the outgoing edges from $v$).
 Here $t$ and $o$ are the maps associated to $\Proc_v$.
 The sequence of choices of the edges $e$ at successive steps is called a \df{legal execution}.
 The execution is said to \df{halt} if, after some finite number of steps, $\xx$ is supported on the set of output and trash edges (so that there are no letters left to process).

 The following facts are proved in \cite[Theorem~4.7]{BL15a}.
 Fixing the initial internal states $\qq^\start=(q_v^\start)_{v\in V}$ and an input vector $\xx\in\N^I$, if some execution halts then all legal executions halt.
 In the latter case, the final states of the processors and the final output vector do not depend on the choice of legal execution.

-Moreover, suppose for a given $\qq^\start$ that the network halts on {\em all} input vectors.
-Then the final output vector depends only on the input vector, so the abelian network computes a function $\N^{I} \to \N^{O}$.
+Suppose for a given $\qq^\start$ that the network halts on {\em all} input vectors.
+Then, since the final output vector depends only on the input vector, the abelian network computes a function $\N^{I} \to \N^{O}$.
 If a network $\Net$ and a processor $\Proc$ compute the same function, then we say that $\Net$ \df{emulates} $\Proc$. \begin{prop} If a finite abelian network halts on all inputs, then it emulates some finite abelian processor. \end{prop} \begin{proof} We can regard the entire network as a processor, with its state given by the vector of internal states $\qq=(q_v)_{v\in V}$.
 Its transition and output maps are determined by feeding in a single input letter, performing any legal execution until it halts, and observing the resulting state and output letters.
 Feeding in two input letters and using (a special case of) the insensitivity to execution order stated above, we see that the relations \eqref{commute} hold, so the processor is abelian. \end{proof}

 The abelian networks that halt on all inputs are characterized in \cite[Theorem 5.6]{BL15b}: they are those for which a certain matrix called the production matrix has Perron-Frobenius eigenvalue strictly less than $1$.
 An abelian network is called \df{directed acyclic} if its graph $G$ has no directed cycles; such a network trivially halts on all inputs.
 This paper is mostly concerned with directed acyclic networks, together with some networks with certain limited types of feedback; all of them halt on all inputs.